gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 This is an incubating feature that will change in future releases.

+<a name="ide-perf"></a>
+### Improved IDE performance for large projects

+When invoking large builds from an IDE, the [Tooling API's](userguide/third_party_integration.html) execution of extensive task graphs suffered from a performance penalty caused by transferring unnecessary information.

+Eliminating this transfer results in performance improvements of up to 12% in large up-to-date builds with over 15,000 tasks in their task graph.

+We want to thank a [community member](https://github.com/M-Lazeba) for identifying and fixing this issue.

+Updating your Gradle version will immediately benefit Android Studio, IntelliJ IDEA, Eclipse, and other [Tooling API clients](userguide/gradle_ides.html).

 <a name="build-authoring"></a>
 ### Build authoring improvements

-Gradle provides rich APIs and [lazy configuration](userguide/lazy_configuration.html) for plugin authors and build engineers to develop custom build logic.
+Gradle provides rich APIs for plugin authors and build engineers to develop custom build logic.

 #### Allow version catalog plugin aliases without a version

-Previously, a version catalog plugin alias could be defined without a version, but attempting to use it would result in an exception.
+Previously, a [version catalog plugin alias](userguide/platforms.html#sec:plugins_ver) could be defined without a version, but attempting to use it would result in an exception.
 It is now explicitly allowed to have a plugin alias with no version, and no exception will be thrown when using it:

 ```toml